cxl-micron-reskit/famfs/kmod/famfs.rst

 make the contents visible.
 However, two ways of achieving full or partial read-only behavior exist:

-* CXL supports read-only access to shared memory.
-If the dax device backing a file is read-only, all files backed by that device will be read-only.
+* CXL 3.1 supports read-only access to shared memory.
+If the dax device backing a famfs instance is read-only, all files backed by that device will be read-only.
   (Metadata is technicallly still writeable, but it's also ephemeral so that's fine.)
 * The user space components may make files read-only for some or all client